PyPatel/Machine-Learning-and-AI-in-Trading/BTC Trading: Regression on Price/readME.md

 If you want minute or even second level data, I recommend [Bitcoincharts API Dataset](http://api.bitcoincharts.com/v1/csv/)

 ### Results
-Modelling above equation will give you below graph
+Modelling above equation will give you below graph (Without Support line, Take it as a challenge and generate it, Need help.
+Send me a PM)

 ![Log Normal Regression with Support line](https://raw.githubusercontent.com/PyPatel/Machine-Learning-and-AI-in-Trading/master/BTC%20Trading%3A%20Regression%20on%20Price/lognormal_reg_support.png)